PrintSpool/PrintSpool/README.md

 7. Bootstrap the dev environment with teg, node 10 and yarn:
 `nvm use && npm i -g yarn && yarn bootstrap`

-### Release Build dependencies
+## Compiling Releases

+### Environment Setup

-These dependencies are only required for building a release/not needed for every day development.
+Note: These dependencies are only for building snaps - they are not needed for most development.

 1. Install Podman: https://podman.io/getting-started/installation.html
-2. `podman pull ryankurte/docker-rpi-emu`
-3. `cargo install cross`
+2. `cargo install cross`

-### WIP: Podman Cross Compilation Environment

-1. build the docker image: `./armhf/build-image.sh`
+3. Build the docker image: `./armhf/build-image.sh`
-2. run the container in podman: `podman run -v "$PWD":/usr/src/teg -w /usr/src/teg/ -it teg-armhf /bin/bash`
+4. `podman run -v "$PWD":/usr/src/teg -w /usr/src/teg/ -it teg-armhf /bin/bash -c ./scripts/build-pkg-ephemeral.sh`

+### Building the snap

+`yarn snap:build`

-### Running the Dev Host + Web UI
+## Running the Dev Host + Web UI

 Disable any other copies of teg and run `yarn start`